pbyrne84/scala-case-class-prettification/README.md

 )
 ```

-respectively so the diff is greater in variance than just the class name.
+respectively, so the diff is greater in variance than just the class name.